Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Discussion

-Despite these limitations, this study demonstrates that fine-grained emotional dynamics in psychotherapy can serve as scalable, interpretable markers of treatment response.
-By combining AI-based SLM emotion detection with novel longitudinal clustering and network analysis, we identified distinct affective trajectories prospectively associated with clinical outcomes in over 12,000 patients.
-The finding that emotional flexibility, characterized by balanced expression across positive and negative emotions, distinguished responders from non-responders aligns with regulatory flexibility theory and suggests actionable therapeutic targets.
-Critically, our approach operates on passively collected linguistic data, circumventing patient non-adherence to survey outcomes that typically impede outcome monitoring in real-world care settings.
-The transparent, open-source methodology we provide offers a framework for risk stratification that could inform adaptive treatment allocation—identifying patients who may benefit from intensified intervention before clinical deterioration becomes apparent.
-We anticipate advances in modeling extending the usability of our methodology to different data types which can ultimately contribute to improved patient experience in personalized medicine.
+This study demonstrates that fine-grained emotional dynamics can serve as scalable, interpretable markers of treatment response, operating on passively collected data without patient burden.
+Critically, this approach requires no additional patient burden and can be implemented on existing clinical digital infrastructure.
+Emotion flexibility offers an interpretable framework for risk stratification that could identify patients needing intensified intervention before clinical deterioration.
 Future work should validate these findings across diverse therapeutic modalities, languages, and clinical populations to establish the generalizability of emotion-based digital phenotyping for precision mental health care.